VETERAN SERVICES DEPARTMENT

 RVCP also links residents to veterans benefit counseling, public assistance counseling, disability claims assistance, education, vocational and employment services (including job service, training, job skills, referral and placement), computer training, and counseling.
 RVCP provides transitional housing, case management, educational groups for emotional regulation, life-skills training, sobriety maintenance, health and wellness education, and substance use disorder treatment.

-Everything necessary for daily living is available on-site; this includes a community room, a fitness room, a walking path, a laundry facility, a resource room (library, computers and internet access), cafeteria (three nutritious, balanced meals per day are provided), transportation, barber services, a chapel, and a slightly used clothing closet.
+Everything necessary for daily living is available on-site; this includes a community room, a fitness room, a walking path, a laundry facility, a resource room (library, computers and internet access), cafeteria (three nutritious, balanced meals per day are provided), transportation, barber services, and a slightly used clothing closet.
 A sober living environment is maintained via random breathalyzer and urinalysis testing.

 Please visit Housing4OurVets website for more information on the program!